chrysalis-it/testamatic/README.md

 # Testamatic

-Configurabe, light weight, integration testing context that can be used to support writing integrations with the test runner of your choice.
+Configurabe, light weight, integration testing context that can be used to support writing integration tests with the test runner of your choice.

 ## Configuration